-Funds are allocated based on the Consolidated Planning process needs assessment and public input.
+Funds are allocated based on the Consolidated Planning process needs assessment and public input including consultations held with homeless service providers, localities, and affordable housing developers.

-How will the proposed distribution of funds will address the priority needs and specific objectives described in the Consolidated
+How will the proposed distribution of funds will address the priority needs and specific objectives described in the Consolidated Plan?

-Plan?